riyaadazad/html-tricks/_posts/2019-02-10-create-your-own-site-for-free.md

 ## GitHub User vs. Organization vs. Project Pages

 Let's take a quick break and explain the difference between GitHub User, Project, and Organization pages.
-This section is a quick introduction, and since things could change later, please refer to the official full article from GitHub Help on User, Organization, and Project Pages [here](https://help.github.com/articles/user-organization-and-project-pages/).
+Please note that this section is a quick introduction, and since things could change later, please refer to the official full article from GitHub Help on User, Organization, and Project Pages [here](https://help.github.com/articles/user-organization-and-project-pages/).

 ## The Strange Case of Dr. Jekyll